 This summer he took his operation to Russia, hitting the road in a converted truck and rolling into Yekaterinburg, Kazan, Nizhny Novgorod and St Petersburg before finally parking up in Moscow, an epic trek of 3,500km.
 Brett and his team spent three days in each city, opening their trucks to local artists and displaying their finds.
 The best of this haul will make up the inaugural show at the new temporary home for Dasha Zhukova's contemporary art gallery Garage, a Shigeru Ban-designed pavilion in Gorky Park in 2013.

-A full report on Brett's adventure (and much more about Zhukova and her plans for Garage) appears in our November Russia issue - out now.
+A full report on the Museum of Everything's adventure (and much more about Zhukova and her plans for Garage) appears in our Reigning in Russia issue.